 - General Duties – grooming, feeding, exercising, post and pre-operation medication, suture removal, post-operation checks, vaccinations

+QualificationsNormally the only qualification to commence training is 5 GCSEs at Grade C or above or the British Veterinary Nursing Association (BVNA) Nursing Assistant qualification.
+However, there are several professional bodies and professional qualifications available.
+It is possible to undergo both work-based training from the age of 17 in conjunction with an RCVS approved practice or through proper higher education.
 Several colleges and universities now offer an RCVS-approved veterinary nursing degree or BTEC HND course.
 These will include secondments to registered vets and academic study.
 Other relevant qualifications which may be achieved through both study and/or work include:

 - City & Guilds/ NPTC National Certificate for Veterinary Care Assistants